A Medieval squire was the final rank before a boy became a knight.

-Before battles, squire was also required to perform different tasks as his lord may require, such as readying the horse and weapons.
+Before battles, the squire was also required to perform different tasks as his lord may require, such as readying the horse and preparing weapons.

 The early life of a squire typically started as a page boy.
 Services as a page boy were offered to the lord at a very young age, as early as the 7th year.
 In the position of a page, the boy was typically assigned to the ladies of the court who put him to different tasks as they saw fit.